sergiofgonzalez/pylnlst/README.md

 # within pylons
 $ uv run --directory pylons pylons --version
 ```

-You can build your package with `uv build`
+The application can be built with `uv build` and published with `uv publish`.